Last Updated: May 13, 2026

 Midol is a drug marketed by Bayer and Bionpharma and is included in five NDAs.

 The generic ingredient in MIDOL is ibuprofen.
 There are sixty-four drug master file entries for this compound.
-Two hundred and forty-five suppliers are listed for this compound.
+Two hundred and forty-three suppliers are listed for this compound.
 Additional details are available on the ibuprofen profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Midol